whiletrace/mineral_catalogue/README.md

 * crystal habit
 * specific gravity

-data can be found at **./data/minerals.json** data is outputted minerals list pg and minerals detail pg
+data can be found at **./data/minerals.json** site caontains: minerals list and minerals detail
  ###built on:

  **sufficient to run locally**